 Overall, Kauai was an absolute treat.
 Ten days felt like the perfect amount of time to spend here but we still didn’t want to leave.
 We did a ton of stuff in the south then took it easy in the north.
-Both sides have their appeal but since a good portion of the north is still closed, it’s less of a destination at the moment.
-Until that opens, I’d suggest either staying south or in Kap’aa.
+Both sides have their appeal.
+Note that if you’re staying north, make sure to get a reservation for the beaches past Hanalei.
+You can do that up to a month in advance but they fill up quick.

 Highlights : Kauai Escape Room and trying more weird tropical fruits.